groovycode-xyz/taschengeld/README.md

 - Task Management: Create, edit, delete, and view tasks with customizable payout values.
 - User Management: Add and manage family members with different roles (parent/child).
 - Task Completion: Allow children to mark tasks as completed.
+- Home Page: A new landing page accessible by clicking on the "Taschengeld" logo.
 - (More features to be added)

 ## Getting Started